EelcoV/RasterTool/doc/Build and Install.md

 There is one build script for the server.
 From the root of the Raster tools project, run `script/build-server.sh`.
 This will create a `tar.gz` file under the `build` directory containing all the server files.

 You will need a web server that can handle PHP.
 Place all files in a directory that is accessible by the web server.
 All files require read-permission.
 The webserver requires write-permission on the directory `public_group/SharedProjects`.
-Note: if set the `localonly` option in `group.json` to true, no write permission is required.
+Note: if the `classroom` or `localonly` option in `group.json` is set to true, no write permission is required.

-For access control to a separate set of server projects, duplicate the directory `public group` under a different name and restrict access to it.
+For access control to a separate set of server projects, duplicate the directory `public_group` under a different name and restrict access to it.
 A sample `.htaccess` file to this effect is provided for reference.
 Consult the manual of your web server for specifics.

 The public group of the tool is accessible via the URL http://yourwebserver/path/ .
 Protected access is accessible via http://yourwebserver/path/YOURGROUPNAME/